 World Renew does not have all the answers.
 We do not know all the realities in each village.
 We may be able to provide information, but it takes farmers who are able and willing to take what they learn and apply it in their particular context.
 Please pray that we will have more farmers who will share what they know with each other and encourage one another to try something new or create something even better!

 July has been a super busy month.
-On top of the normal work demands, we have had trouble with renewing our work permits.
-Each time we go to immigration, they present us with another requirement.
-We are unsure of what taxes we have to pay.
-If we pay what one authority is demanding from us, it may be unsustainable to continue our work here.
-Please pray for us as we try to navigate the bureaucracy.
+On top of the normal work demands, we had some trouble with renewing our work permits.
+We are all set on our current requirements but please pray for us as we continue to navigate the bureaucracy.